jslatts/stacklog/README.md

     info: [DAL][get][onGet] 123 retrieved
     info: [FakeApp][run][onGetWidget] returning widget 123, name 'Foo'

 Performance implications?
-Yes.
-Not logging at all performs much better (as expected).
-Short of using [dTrace](http://dtrace.org/), this is just a penalty logging incurs.
-The upside is that running stacklog in less verbose log levels performs (as you would in normal production operation) better than leaving console.log() statements in.
+Yes. _Not_ logging at all performs much better (as expected).
+Short of using [dTrace](http://dtrace.org/), this is an unavoidable penalty that any logging solution will have to incur.
+The upside is that running stacklog at less verbose log levels (as you would in normal production operation) performs better than leaving console.log() statements in.

 If you find this useful, or you have a better way of accomplishing the same task, I would love to hear it!